aaronwmorris/certificate-scanner/README.md

 The IP address may be IPs, hostname, or network/CIDR combinations.

 The ports are optional.
-If not specified only port 443 is scanned.
+If not specified, ports 443, 8443, and 9443 are scanned.

 Example: